 git remote show origin

-This will display all the remotes associated with “origin”.
+This command displays all the remotes associated with “origin”.
 This is the main remote attached to our repo.
 Let’s take a look at what the command displays:

 * remote origin Fetch URL: https://github.com/career-karma-tutorials/ck-git Push URL: https://github.com/career-karma-tutorials/ck-git HEAD branch: master Remote branches: dev2.2-fix tracked master tracked Local branch configured for 'git pull': master merges with remote master Local ref configured for 'git push': master pushes to master (local out of date)